 No, in fact I cannot say for sure that the pause doesn't come before Helen speaks.
 I'm trying to figure out what's most dramatic.
 I think Helen would speak right away, to try to get out of this dreadful, humiliating situation.196. misprision = contempt, scorn, and failure to recognize something as valuable (OED)

+When my friend Rob Lanchester played the King in this play at Trinity Church Wall Street, we discussed that since, in the morality play the King is God, in this speech he particularly becomes the wrathful God of the Old Testament.
 "God judgeth the righteous, and God is angry with the wicked every day." --Psalm 7:11199.
+Bertram, finally realizing he has gone too far, begins speaking on a trochee, stressing his fear--although the rest of the speech (and his subsequent actions) indicate that he is acting under compulsion, not sincere repentance.
 The dashes are my invention; there is no such punctuation in the Folio.
 But Bertram's recantation goes against all his instincts and is very difficult for him, as is evident from his highly irregular verse.

 But of course the God of the New Testament loses his temper, too: "So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth." --Revelations 3:16